thalber/Atmo/variables.md

 ## Metafunctions

 Metafunctions are specialized variables that can receive additional input.
-They are used in form of `$$FUNCNAME(input)` anywhere a normal argument or variable could.
-Typically, type coercion is not available for metafunctions.
+They are used in form of `'$$FUNCNAME input'` anywhere a normal argument or variable could.
+Typically, type coercion is not available for metafunctions. **NOTE:** the first dollar sign is *not* part of a metafunction name.
+If some metafunction`FUNC` can be assigned to with `setvar` action, you would need to specify it as `setvar '$FUNC input' 'value'`.

 | Metafunction names	| Description	| Examples	| Output	| Output type	|
 | ---					| ---			| ---		| ---		| ---			|